TylerTemp/SaintsField/README.md

 Different from `EnableIf`/`DisableIf` in the following:
 1.  apply on an array will directly enable or disable the array itself, rather than each element.
+2. Callback function can not receive value and index
-2.  this method can not detect foldout, which means using it on `Expandable`, `EnumFlags`, the foldout button will also be disabled.
+3.  this method can not detect foldout, which means using it on `Expandable`, `EnumFlags`, the foldout button will also be disabled.
 For this case, use `DisableIf`/`EnableIf` instead.

 ```csharp
 using SaintsField.Playa;